-The Open Science Repository is an online platform for easy publication of original, open-access research papers.
-All papers published by the Open Science Repository are open-access papers, readers do not need to pay to get access to full research content.
+The Open Science Repository publishes original research papers under open access.
+All papers in the Open Science Repository are open-access papers, readers do not need to pay to get access to full research content.

-Researchers from all fields of science can publish original papers and other scholarly communications through the journals of the Open Science Repository.
+Researchers from all fields of science can publish original papers and other scholarly communications through the sections of the Open Science Repository.

 An editor evaluates every submitted paper for compliance with the ethical guidelines of the repository.
 All papers remain open to moderated reviews from readers.

-Each field of the Open Science Repository corresponds to a journal.
+Each field of the Open Science Repository corresponds to a journal name.

-For example, if a paper is published by Open Science Repository Medicine, the APA citation will display like this:
+For example, if Open Science Repository Medicine publishes a paper, the APA citation will display like this:

-Each published paper is indexed by Google Search in few days and Google Scholar in few weeks.
-Proper coding for indexing by other scientific directories is provided to each paper.
+Google Search usually indexes papers in few days and Google Scholar in some weeks.
+All papers receive proper production for indexing by other scientific directories.